 Another handy tip is to use your ice cube trays for things other than water.
 Preservative-free Pesto will only keep in the fridge for one week.
 Make a big batch and freeze into your ice cube tray.
 Once frozen, pop out and store in a freezer-safe bag or container.
 One ice cube is equivalent to one tablespoon.
 This is handy for adding sauces to recipes straight from the freezer.

-You can also freeze leftover bone broth into ice cubes and add to soups, curries or stir-fry's.
+You can also freeze leftover bone broth into ice cubes and add to soups, curries or stir-fries.

-The cheapest way to enjoy fruits and vegetables is to grown your own.
-In particular, leafy greens are easy to grow and seeds are incredibly cheap.
-In contrast, one bag of spinach is often $4 and might last for three days.
+The cheapest way to enjoy fruits and vegetables is to grow your own.
+In particular, leafy greens are easy to grow and the seeds are incredibly cheap.
+In contrast, one bag of spinach is often $4 and might only last for three days.

-We know that foods like haloumi, chorizo, bacon and nuts can be healthy and tasty additions to your diet.
-We certainly don’t need to avoid these foods due to their fat content as wisdom from the 80s and 90s might suggest.
-But the fact is, these items are more expensive and aren’t nutritionally necessary.
-Choose one flavourful item you love per week.
-So choose haloumi one week, and chorizo the next.
+We know that foods like halloumi, chorizo, bacon and nuts are delicious, healthy and very 'Instagrammable' in recipes.
+But the fact is, these items are more expensive and by no means the only healthy, tasty additions to your meals.
+Choose one 'speciality' item you love per week.
+Perhaps haloumi one week, and chorizo the next.

-Eating out can be an enjoyable, social interaction.
-We aren’t here to tell you that you can never eat out again.
-But, it’s expensive if you’re doing it frequently.
-Having a plan and being prepared means you will be less caught out and having to buy lunch or dinner regularly.
+Eating out can be an enjoyable, social interaction but, it can be expensive if you’re buying breakfast on-the-go or dashing out of the office to grab lunch every other day.
+Having a plan and being prepared means you will be less caught out and having to buy quick meals regularly.
 Bringing food from home is cheaper and you have the added bonus of knowing exactly what is in it.